 I got top marks in grade 11 by flinging old Girlfriend magazines around and playing a Little Pattie song, – He’s my blonde headed stompy wompy real gone surfer boy – (Yes, that’s the name of the song) The argument I made was the negative impact of the objectification of women in the media.
 I made the other kids sit up and take notice, right up until I played that song. *evil grin* then the suffering element came into play.
 I LOVED it.

-Then we move into the cover band days when there was no teacher, there was no one there to smooth over any nerves I may have had before a gig.
 There was however alcohol, swearing, heckling and walk outs.
 But even when I was stepping out of the way from some drunken screwball slipping in the mud onto the stage I still remembered that I can make them all suffer… with the first line of the Offspring song, Pretty Fly For a White Guy.
 The collective moan was music to my ears.
 But they sang along.

 I have taught craft classes with varying degrees of success, and I judge my success by the enjoyment of the participants… and their ability to laugh when I let them know I was about to make them suffer.
 (Trying to teach them how to make chain mail or a dream catcher)